 - Both parties either consulted with or waived their right to consult with an attorney prior to the contract’s execution

-Fortunately, a marital contracts lawyer in Montgomery County can help ensure both the effectiveness and enforceability of a spousal agreement during the drafting stages.
+Fortunately, a marital contracts lawyer in MoCo can help ensure both the effectiveness and enforceability of a spousal agreement during the drafting stages.

 Get in Touch with a Montgomery County Marital Agreements Attorney Today